-- 1. Drive the vehicle to be weighed on the platform. - a.
-Press either the KEY TARE or TARE button. - b.
-If KEY TARE is selected, enter the known Tare Weight on the keypad. - c.
-If TARE is selected, the weight on the display is captured as a Tare Weight.

-- 4. Press the PRINT key, and a Gross-Tare-Net Ticket is printed. - Mode Change When a KEY TARE or TARE button is pressed, the scale automatically switches from the Gross Weighing Mode to the Gross-Tare-Net Mode. - 5.
+- 1. Drive the vehicle to be weighed on the platform. - Press either the KEY TARE or TARE button. - If KEY TARE is selected, enter the known Tare Weight on the keypad. - If TARE is selected, the weight on the display is captured as a Tare Weight. - 2.
+Press the ENTER button on the keypad. - 3.
+Load the vehicle with product. - 4.
+Press the PRINT key, and a Gross-Tare-Net Ticket is printed. - Mode Change When a KEY TARE or TARE button is pressed, the scale automatically switches from the Gross Weighing Mode to the Gross-Tare-Net Mode. - 5.
 To change the scale from the Gross-Tare-Net Mode back to the Gross Weighing Mode, press the KEY TARE button.